outdreamer/build-a-cure/docs/tasks/other_solution_automation_workflows.md

             - have more of these structures
             - are capable of more of these structures
             - arent missing any of these structures by definition/requirement
+          - apply the insight that 'adjacent structures are a form of obvious structure', so construct structures where the required connections will be adjacent:
+            - to connect 'two opposite unconnected sides of structures with a common connected origin', specify these structures as math structures to format it as a 'set of lines with a common endpoint', at which point the connection between endpoints will be obvious
+            - how do we know the connection between endpoints will be obvious in that format, before applying it?
+              - bc 'connections between structures' are just a 'line structure' in that space, which is an adjacent connection, adjacence being a structure of obviousness
+            - how do you find a space where a structure to fulfill an intent like 'connect unconnected structures of two structures connected at a common origin' will be an adjacent structure?
+              - identify the requirements of the connection structure, and remove structures that are not relevant to it, and find a space where the remaining structures can be depicted
+            - "identify a structure (like 'connected lines at an endpoint') where unconnected structures of difference (like 'unconnected endpoints') can be connected using adjacent conversions
+              - adjacent conversions like 'adding objects equivalent to themselves' (a third line) or 'rotate to form a 3d object'"
+              - this 'two connected lines at an endpoint' structure would be useful to depict structures like the following, where the implied third line is required to solve some problem:
+                - 'two alternate definitions (or types/variants) of an object & the structure to connect these definitions'
+                - a 'route to maximize distance traversed in different directions with minimal turns'
+                - the 'magnitude of a vector to connect two similar objects depicted in a vector space with an angle indicating their similarity, where magnitude indicates object type'

   - identify solution success cause of why a structure is useful (or specifically why its useful for an intent) & apply that to identify other useful structures as needed to solve a problem
       - example: